nwesterhausen/valheim-discordconnector/Metadata/README.md

 # Discord Connector

-Connect your Valheim server to a Discord Webhook. ([How to get a webhook](https://github.com/nwesterhausen/valheim-discordconnector/blob/main/Metadata/HowtoGuide.md))
+Connect your Valheim server to a Discord Webhook. ([How to get a webhook](https://github.com/nwesterhausen/valheim-discordconnector/blob/main/Metadata/HowtoGuide.md#how-to-get-a-discord-webhook) or [Short FAQ Guide for this mode](https://github.com/nwesterhausen/valheim-discordconnector/blob/main/Metadata/HowtoGuide.md))

 ## Features

 - Set your own webhook, lets you configure icon, title, and a target channel
 - Enable or Disable any messages
 - Set what text gets sent for most messages
+- Set more than one message for each type and have one randomly chosen!

 ### Supported Message Notificaitons